Skills Taxonomy vs Skills Ontology: Why They Both Matter to Your Skills Strategy

 Why Mixing Them Up is a Risk to Your Skill Strategy

-Misaligned InvestmentsTreating a taxonomy like an ontology can lead to underwhelming outcomes in talent planning.
+Misaligned Investments: Treating a taxonomy like an ontology can lead to underwhelming outcomes in talent planning.
 A taxonomy might tell you what skills are needed, but without the relational depth of an ontology, you miss insights into how those skills are acquired, applied, or evolved.

-Limited Workforce InsightsIf your strategy relies solely on a taxonomy, you lack the context to identify skill adjacencies or transferable skills within your workforce.
+Limited Workforce Insights: If your strategy relies solely on a taxonomy, you lack the context to identify skill adjacencies or transferable skills within your workforce.
 For example, you might overlook that an employee with "data entry" skills could transition into "data analysis" with minor upskilling.

-Missed Opportunities for PersonalisationOntologies enable personalisation in learning and development by mapping tailored pathways for each employee.
-Without this, your training initiatives risk being generic and less effective, which can demotivate employees and waste resources.
+Missed Opportunities for Personalisation: Ontologies enable personalisation in learning and development by mapping tailored pathways for each employee.
+Without this, your training initiatives risk being generic and less effective, demotivating employees and wasting resources.

-Inability to Respond to ChangeIn fast-moving industries, relying on static taxonomies means you could miss emerging trends or fail to pivot quickly.
+Inability to Respond to Change: In fast-moving industries, relying on static taxonomies means you could miss emerging trends or fail to pivot quickly.
 Ontologies, with their adaptability, help you anticipate future skill demands and maintain a competitive edge.

 The Case for Combining Both

-A comprehensive skill strategy doesn’t pit taxonomies against ontologies—it uses both effectively.
+A comprehensive skill strategy doesn’t pit taxonomies against ontologies; it uses both effectively.

-Taxonomies provide the foundational structure, offering consistency and clarity.
 Ontologies build on this foundation, layering in complexity and adaptability to provide actionable insights.

-It’s time to get a Clu.
+Start making decisions you can stand behind.
+It's time to get a clu.